Shida18719/heritage-housing-issue/README.md

 - Table displaying the 5 most relevant features used by the ML model for predicting house sale price.
 - The estimated individual value predicted for the 4 inherited houses
 - Predict House Prices in Ames, Iowa - 2 blocks explaining the selected features used by the ML for predicting house price.
-- Set of widgets inputs, which relates to the house profile.
+- Set of inputs widgets, which relates to the house profile.
 Each set of inputs is related to a given ML task to predict house prices.
 - "Run predictive analysis" button that serves the house price data to our ML pipelines, and predicts sale price.

 ### Page 5: ML Prediction Metrics

 - ML Pipeline Performance - block explaining the steps taken to complete the ml pipeline
 - Considerations and conclusions after the pipeline was trained
-- Present ML pipeline steps
+- Present Machine Learning pipeline steps
 - Feature importance plot
 - Pipeline performance
 - Predicted Price versus actual Sale Price Scatterplot

 [Back to the Top](#contents)

 ---